Stigma (1977 film)

+The story concerns a family consisting of Katharine (Kate Binchy), Peter (Peter Bowles), and Verity (Maxine Gordon) who move to a rural cottage from the city.
+Workmen are brought in to try and remove a large stone which is embedded in the grass outside the cottage, but their attempts appear to unleash a supernatural force which causes Katharine to start bleeding from invisible wounds.

+"Stigma" is the first instalment in the series not based on a pre-existing work, and the last to be directed by Clark.
+Hill, who had been brought on as producer in 1973, favoured contemporary stories as opposed to the period adaptations which had been the norm for the series.
+Clark's ambivalence to this direction led to his departure, and the series' original run would only last another year before ending.
+Critical and audience response was likewise negative, though in recent years it has been reassessed as a worthy piece of folk horror and body horror that stands alongside supernatural television plays of the decade such as those produced for Play for Today.

 Plot

 The film concerns a family who have just moved into a cottage in the countryside.
 The cottage is situated near an ancient megalithic stone circle, and one of the stones is in the garden of the cottage.
 The family arranges to have the stone moved.
 However, as two workmen attempt to lift a large, heavy stone from their garden, an ancient curse is unleashed which causes the mother to bleed uncontrollably, despite having no wounds.
 Once the stone is finally moved, a skeleton is found buried there.
 The implication is that the mother's body is re-enacting the ritual execution of a witch who was buried under the stone centuries earlier.